daisyjanejohnson/lab-05/README.md

 # lab-05
+This is a responsiver portoflio to show off projects I have made along with information about myself that employers might like to see.

+Number and name of feature: #1 Deployment

+Estimate of time needed to complete: 2 hours

+Start time: 2:30pm

+Finish time:6:30pm

+Actual time needed to complete: 4 hours

 Dimension by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)